 No web server processes shall run with system privileges.
 This is best achieved if the web server runs under an account that has minimum privileges.
 If a process is started by a user with system privileges, execution shall be transferred to a different user without system privileges after the start.

-Threat References: TR 33.926 [4]
+Threat References: TR 33.926 [4], clause 5.3.8, Elevation of privilege

 Test Case: